qor/doc/admin/general.md

 ## General Configuration

-You could customize Admin with `AdminConfig` struct when initialize it, here are some general configurations:
+You could customize Admin with `AdminConfig` struct when initializing it, here are some general configurations:

 ```go
 type AdminConfig struct {